-The Group recognises that its business operations had generated non-hazardous waste, which mainly consisted of general office waste such as waste paper, plastic bags for rubbish bins, paper cups, paper towels, etc. During the Reporting Period, the Group recorded 0.52 (2022: Nil) tonnes of waste paper generation.
-Since the amount of other non-hazardous waste generated was insignificant, the Group had not kept records of the disposal of such items during the Reporting Period.
+The Group recognises that its business operations had generated non-hazardous waste, which mainly consisted of general office waste such as plastic bags for rubbish bins, paper cups, paper towels, etc. However, since the amount of non-hazardous waste generated was insignificant, the Group had not kept records of the disposal of such items during the Reporting Period.